B. R. Shetty: Awards and recognition

 In 2005, Shetty was awarded the highest civilian distinction in the Emirate, the Abu Dhabi Awards.
 Given by Sheikh Mohammed bin Zayed Al Nahyan, the Crown Prince of Abu Dhabi, the first year the distinction was awarded.
 Also in 2005, U.S. India Friendship Society presented Shetty the Distinguished Entrepreneur Award.

-The Indian government gave Shetty the Pravasi Bharatiya Samman awwrd in 2007.
+The Indian government gave Shetty the Pravasi Bharatiya Samman award in 2007.
 Shetty received the Padma Shri awarded by the President of India in 2009.